 All of my trips are learning-intensive, regardless of length, location, or the group’s experience level or fitness.
-However, the instruction level is tailored for each group.
+Learning occurs at two times:

-- Field, detailed on the Field Curriculum page
+- In the field, detailed on the Field Curriculum page

-I’m a firm believer that successful trips are planned, not winged.
+I’m a firm believer that the most successful trips are planned, not winged.
 Certainly, you can wing a trip and still be successful.
-But your odds of success will increase if you are willing to do some planning beforehand.
-As an extreme example, I spent 6 months planning the Alaska-Yukon Expedition, which then took another 6 months to actually complete.
+But your odds of success will increase if you are willing to do some planning beforehand, and with boundary-pushing trips it’s probably a requirement.
+As an extreme example, I spent six months planning the Alaska-Yukon Expedition, which then took another six months to actually complete.